bingomanatee/wll-lge/src/doc/extend.md

 want to have different content for each device, you can add more touch icons as written above.

-For a more comprehensive overview, please refer to Mathias' [article on Touch Icons](https://mathiasbynens.be/notes/touch-icons).
+For a more comprehensive overview, please refer to Mathias' [category on Touch Icons](https://mathiasbynens.be/notes/touch-icons).